hackeryarn/blog/content/post/dry.md

 Now, would you want to extract this code into its own function?
 I know I would.
 And is the repetition a good enough reason for the extraction?

-I would want to extract this function, but not just to DRY up the code.
-Let's look at the extraction:
+I think that this is absolutely the right case for extraction, but not because of the repetition.
+There is a more subtle reason why we should extract this code, that we will get to later.

+For now, let's proceed with extracting the repetitive code:

 ```python
 def calculate_bonus(employee):